Darkone83/Type-D/README.md

 ---

+## Diagnostics

+You can access the diagnotsic page once you have connected to wifi by visiting HTTP://<device IP>:8080/diag

 ## Notes

 - GIF support is experimental!
 Keep your GIF's under 1MB.
 Larger GIF's may work, but cause crashing of the firmware.